shirok/Gauche-tk/README.md

 The parameter names such as `%K` determines what kind of values it receives.
 See the Tk document for the possible sequences.
-Within the Scheme code, `%x` etc. are just an ordinary variables.
+Within the Scheme code, `%x` etc. are just ordinary variables.

 ## Talking to Tcl/Tk world